skyvers/skyve-dev-guide/chapters/customers.md

 name is used to differentiate ownership of data rows within the database (and therefore also users at the default login page).

+The `customer.xml` file also declares the location of the customer logo file (displayed in the top left hand corner of the UI above the accordion pane), and assumes the file is located within the customer's resources folder.

 #### Internationalisation
 Internationalisation and language support can also be specified when declaring the customer using the _language_ attribute , and Skyve supports both left-to-right and right-to-left languages.